 Acute Toxicity, see Special Condition A. (16.).

-When the coal ash beneficiation discharge and treatment commences from the coal ash beneficiation facility, Duke Energy shall sample and submit EPA Form 2C for Outfall 004 as soon as practicable, but no later than 180 days from the commencement of the discharge through Outfall 004.
+When the coal ash beneficiation discharge and treatment commences from the coal ash beneficiation facility, Duke Energy shall sample and submit a completed EPA Form 2C for Outfall 004 as soon as practicable, but no later than 180 days from the commencement of the discharge through Outfall 004.

 b.
 There shall be no discharge of floating solids or visible foam in other than trace amounts.